 Once activated the switch to store encrypted passwords in ActiveCampaign changes how many of the features of ActiveMember360 function.

 Also once passwords are stored encrypted if you wish to revert from storing encrypted passwords in ActiveCampaign the process is very involved.
 That process is detailed within Revert The Storage Of Encrypted Passwords In ActiveCampaign.

 If you require any clarification or have any questions regarding storing encrypted passwords in ActiveCampaign please submit a support ticket for us to assist as detailed here.
 We recommend that you do not activate the storing of encrypted passwords until your ticket has been answered.

 Here are some key points regarding storing encrypted passwords in ActiveCampaign:

-When storing encrypted passwords in ActiveCampaign the only time it is possible to notify a contact of their password is when it is first generated, as once stored encrypted it cannot be disclosed in any way.
+When storing encrypted passwords in ActiveCampaign the only time it is possible to notify a contact of their password using an email is when it is first generated, as once stored encrypted it cannot be disclosed in any way.